cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 **Export file consistency**

 The same caveat of making sure the data exported is not corrupted by concurrent reads and writes applies here as well.
-If we decide to simply export snapshots into a compressed file, we need to make sure that we do not return files that are not already written.
+If we decide to simply export snapshots into a compressed file, we need to make sure that we do not return files that with ongoing writes.
 An alternative is for CometBFT to provide a Snapshot export store with snapshot isolation.
 This store would essentially be pruned as soon as a new snapshot is written, thus not taking too much more space.